Internship Faculty AdvisorS

 All interns select a faculty advisor to guide the academic component of their internship experience.
 A list of all IDSL Faculty Associates, who can serve as Faculty Internship Advisors, with areas of interest and email contact information can be found below.

 Current IDSL Faculty Associates

-Dr. Brock Cutler (email@example.com) is Assistant Professor of Hisotry.
+Dr. Brock Cutler (email@example.com) is Assistant Professor of History.
 He interested in the relationship between the physical environment and the human world.
 His own research is on the history of the colonial state in nineteenth-century Algeria, with particular focus on periods of environmental disaster.
-Professor Cutler is able to advise with the following areas: non-US history, environment and environmental theory, the Middle East and North Africa, empire, and social philosophy.
+Professor Cutler is able to advise

 Dr. Allison Wisecup (email@example.com) is Assistant Professor of Sociology.
-Her teacing and research interses include social psychology; self, role, & society; gender, stratification; identity, interaction & emotions; health inequalities; sport and society; mental health.
+Her teaching and research interests include social psychology; self, role, & society; gender, stratification; identity, interaction & emotions; health inequalities; sport and society; mental health.